WildCodeSchool/workshop-jwt/README.md

 ## Bonus 2 - Account creation

-Adds the content needed to create a user account.
+Add the content needed to create a user account.

 ## Bonus 3 - HTTP Cookies